dheerajchand/resume_generator/outputs/human/data_analysis_visualization/long/default_professional/dheeraj_chand_data_analysis_visualization_long_default_professional.md

 - Discovered systematic race coding errors affecting all Black and Asian-American voters, developed geospatial machine learning algorithms improving demographic classification accuracy from 23% to 64%
 - Built redistricting platform used by thousands of analysts nationwide with real-time collaborative editing and Census integration
-- Achieved 87% prediction accuracy for voter turnout vs. industry standard of 71%, reducing polling error margins from ±4.2% to ±2.1%
+- Utilized advanced sampling methods to decrease survey margin of error from ±4.2% to ±2.1%, increasing voter turnout prediction accuracy from 71% to 87%, and ensuring survey results more closely reflected true population attitudes
 - Trigonometric algorithm for boundary estimation reduced mapping costs by 73.5%, saving campaigns and organizations $4.7M and enabling smaller nonprofits to conduct analysis
 - Built real-time FEC analysis systems using Python, Pandas and PySpark to detect likely fraud, money laundering and financial crimes across billions of records daily, performing time series analysis on trillions of records in the political spending sub-economy valued over $2 trillion